bhk/build/minion.md

 The cache file will be re-generated whenever your makefile changes, so generally the results of building with cached rules will be the same as when you build without cached rules.
-However, if you have an instance that makes use of some dynamic state of the system -- for example, environment variables, make command-line variables, or `$(shell ...)` results -- then its cached rule will reflect those values as of the time when the cache file was generated, which may differ from what those values are when you invoke make.
-To avoid this situation, list any such instances in `minion_cache_exclude`; their rules will be excluded from the cache file and instead be generated each time you invoke make.
-Note that whereas `minion_cache` implicitly includes all transitive dependencies of the listed targets, `minion_cache_exclude` does not.
-It is intended to target individual problematic build steps.
+However, if the commands in your build steps depend on the dynamic state of the system, then the cached rules will reflect those values as of the time when the cache file was generated, which may differ from what those values are when you invoke make.

+One such scenario occurs when you override variables on the Make command line in order to perform a one-off customized build.
+When doing so, you can also set `minion_cache` to the empty string to perform that build without caching, avoiding any problems with stale cached rules.
 For example:

+    $ make CC.optFlags=-Ot minion_cache=

+Another such scenario occurs when you have instances whose commands are based on information pulled from the system via, for example, `$(wildcard ...)` or `$(shell ...)`.
+When this is the case, you can list those specific instances in the variable `minion_cache_exclude`, so that their rules will be excluded from the cache file and instead be generated each time you invoke make.
+For example:

     ...
-    minion_cache = Alias[all]
+    minion_cache = Alias[default]
-    minion_cache_exclude = Write[date,out=timestamp.txt]
+    minion_cache_exclude = LinkC[*prog]
-    date = $(shell date +%Y-%m-%d)
     ...
+    prog = $(wildcard *.c)
+    ...

+Note that whereas `minion_cache` implicitly includes all transitive dependencies of the listed targets, `minion_cache_exclude` does not.
+It is intended to target individual "dynamic" build steps.

 ## Builders